Mohs hardness scale a group of colorful rocks

 It is a easy quick and cost effective method to determine the scratch hardness of minerals.
 A Test kits costs less the 30 USD.
 And before you ask.
 Such a low cost test kit comes without a real diamond.

-The Mohs Hardness Scale, despite its limitations, remains a cornerstone in the world of mineralogy.
+The Mohs Hardness Scale, despite its limitations, remains an important test for mineralogy.
 Its simplicity, ease of use, and the fact that it requires no special equipment make it widely popular.
 Whether it's used by a student in a classroom, a jeweler assessing gemstones, or a geologist in the field, the Mohs Scale stands as a testament to Friedrich Mohs' ingenuity and the enduring importance of systematic classification in science.